KernAlan/ChroniclerAI/README.md

 # Installation

-Clone the repository:
+Quick download: Here is the zip file of the release build [here](https://github.com/KernAlan/ChroniclerAI/blob/master/ChroniclerAI/bin/Release/ChroniclerAI.zip)

+Or, if you're a developer:

-1. Clone the repo
+1. Clone the repo: git clone https://github.com/KernAlan/ChroniclerAI.git
 2. Open the solution in Visual Studio.
 3. Build the solution and run the application.